Event Dates

 All of the gay bars and clubs in Buenos Aires are busy once the main parade ends.
 Here’s our top choice of where to party in Buenos Aires:

-- Awaiting Dates – Fiesta Plop – Kick starting the weekend events with a Halloween Special event.
+- Friday – Fiesta Plop – Kick starting the weekend events with a Halloween Special event.
 This is the 16th edition and the country’s biggest Halloween event.

 - Awaiting Dates – Fiesta Dorothy – One of the longest running circuit parties in the city at the legendary Palacio Alsina club.
 Celebrating its 12th anniversary with a special Pride themed event.